 You have to learn and get comfortable with a few things and most of them are not fun.
-This not going to be a compliation of ‘essential things you need in a dorm’ – no. This is serious business.
+This not going to be a compilation of ‘essential things you need in a dorm’ – no. This is a serious business.

 Let’s begin the very important list of three key things into thriving instead of perishing in a dorm room.

 The first thing is realizing that you are no longer home.
 It sounds like a no brainer right?
 Nope!
 A lot of people seem to forget this very often.
 When you share a small room with two or three more people, your freedom is going to be limited.
 When you are home, your mom or siblings can tolerate a lot of things.
 Your messiness, loud music, late-night phone chats, and midnight binge eating sessions because they love you.
 But your roommates might not be that tolerant.
 And honestly, they should not.
 If you make the decision to share your living space with other people, you have to realize that they also live there and you need to respect that.
 You can’t expect anyone to pick up after you, clean your mess and in general tolerate your bad qualities (we all have them don’t even think about denying it).

 The second thing is that ‘compromise is the key’.
 This is the thing people are willing to do the least.
 When you are put in a room with two strangers, you will quickly realize that you all have different preferences.
 Like one of you might like to keep the room cold, the other might go to bed very early and the other one might be a night owl who is awake all night.